The-Armstrong-Collective/.github/profile/README.md

 # Engineering @ The Armstrong Collective

-Please reach out the an Adminstrator or Tech Lead to get access to repositories
+Please reach out to an Adminstrator or Tech Lead to get access to repositories